 In a student’s life, timely and appropriate interventions could be the difference between graduation and dropping out.
-It could also be the difference between a counselor’s mediation and incarceration.
 Effective data collection and analysis is vital to the creation, design and implementation of school interventions.

 Behind every data point that a school or district collects is a child.
 When you’re making data-based decisions, what you’re doing is keeping the focus on the child.
 That can be hard to remember when you’re looking at spreadsheets and run charts or sitting in contentious meetings, but it’s important.
 Data-based decisions can help create an environment ripe for the success of every learner!

-I’ve asked my colleague, Marina Hopkins from StrivePartnership, to speak about how she is impacting student outcomes through a project that seeks to provide a district with added capacity, targeted interventions and data support.
+I’ve asked Marina Hopkins from Cincinnati-based StrivePartnership, a former subsidiary of KnowledgeWorks, to speak about how she is impacting student outcomes through a project that seeks to provide a district with added capacity, targeted interventions and data support.

 Can you first explain your role at StrivePartnership?